SharonLutz/stego/README.md

 ## dschlauch/stego
-From  dschlauch/stego, implementation of the stego algorithm - Similarity Test for Estimating Genetic Outliers.
+Forked from  dschlauch/stego, implementation of the stego algorithm - Similarity Test for Estimating Genetic Outliers.

 The only difference from the original package is that the calculateSMatrix function now has input Djac.
 If Djac=FALSE, then no